-Are you wanting to monetize your personal brand?
-Of course you are.
+Do you want to monetize your personal brand?
+Of course you do.
 Who wants to work on something all day and not get anything out of it?

 We all have limited time on this earth, so we want to make the most of it.